-(a) The arbitrator is in principle considered to bear the identity of his or herthe arbitrator's law firm or employer, but when considering the relevance of facts or circumstances to determine whether a potential conflict of interest exists, or whether disclosure should be made, the activities of an arbitrator's law firm or employer, if any, the law firm's or employer's organisational structure and mode of practice, and the relationship of the arbitrator with the law firm or employer, should be considered in each individual case.
+(a) The arbitrator is in principle considered to bear the identity of the arbitrator's law firm or employer, but when considering the relevance of facts or circumstances to determine whether a potential conflict of interest exists, or whether disclosure should be made, the activities of an arbitrator's law firm or employer, if any, the law firm's or employer's organisational structure and mode of practice, and the relationship of the arbitrator with the law firm or employer, should be considered in each individual case.
 The fact that the activities of the arbitrator's law firm or employer involve one of the parties shall not necessarily constitute a source of such conflict, or a reason for disclosure.
 Similarly, if one of the parties is a member of a group with which the arbitrator's law firm or employer has a relationship, such fact should be considered in each individual case, but shall not necessarily constitute by itself a source of a conflict of interest, or a reason for disclosure.

-(b) If one of the parties is aAny legal entity, any legal or physicalnatural person having a controlling influence on the legal entitya party, or a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration, may be considered to bear the identity of such party.

-(c) Any legal entity or natural person over which a party has a controlling influence may be considered to bear the identity of such party.
+- (b) Any legal entity or natural person having a controlling influence on a party, or a direct economic interest in, or a duty to indemnify a party for the award to be rendered in the arbitration, may be considered to bear the identity of such party. - (c) Any legal entity or natural person over which a party has a controlling influence may be considered to bear the identity of such party.

-(a) The growing size of law firms should be taken into account as part of today's reality in international arbitration.(a) There is a need to balance the interests of a party to appoint the arbitrator of its choice, who may be a partnerlawyer at a large law firm or employed by a company or another kind of organisation, and the importance of maintaining confidence in the impartiality and independence of international arbitrators.
-The arbitrator must, in principle, be considered to bear the identity of his or her the arbitrator's law firm or employer, but the activities of the arbitrator's law firm or employer should not automatically create a conflict of interest.
-The relevance of (i) the activities of the arbitrator's law firm or employer, such as the nature, timing, and scope of the work by the law firm, and or employer; (ii) the law firm's or employer's organisational structure and mode of practice; and (iii) the relationship of the arbitrator with the law firm or employer, should be considered in each case.
+(a) There is a need to balance the interests of a party to appoint the arbitrator of its choice, who may be a lawyer at a large law firm or employed by a company or another kind of organisation, and the importance of maintaining confidence in the impartiality and independence of international arbitrators.
+The arbitrator must, in principle, be considered to bear the identity of the arbitrator's law firm or employer, but the activities of the arbitrator's law firm or employer should not automatically create a conflict of interest.
+The relevance of (i) the activities of the arbitrator's law firm or employer, such as the nature, timing, and scope of the work by the law firm or employer; (ii) the law firm's or employer's organisational structure and mode of practice; and (iii) the relationship of the arbitrator with the law firm or employer, should be considered in each case.
 General Standard 6(a) uses the term 'involve' rather than 'acting for' because the relevant connections with a party may include activities other than representation on a legal matter.
-Although barristers' chambers should not be equated with law firms for the purposes of conflicts, and no general standard is proffered for barristers' chambers, disclosure may be warranted in view of the relationships among barristers, parties or counsel.
 When a party to an arbitration is a member of a group of companies, special questions regarding conflicts of interest arise.
 Because individual corporate structure arrangements vary widely, a catch-all rule is not appropriate.
 Instead, the particular circumstances of an affiliation with another entity within the same group of companies, and the relationship of that entity with the arbitrator's law firm or employer, should be considered in each individual case.